Covid-19 Travel Information for Mat-Su Visitors

 Current statuses and closures

-On May 19, Alaska Gov. Mike Dunleavy announced a complete reopening of the state, effective 8 a.m.
-May 22.
+On May 19, Alaska Gov. Mike Dunleavy announced a complete reopening of the state.
 This order removes capacity limits for bars, restaurants, movie theaters and other recreational businesses, and allows them to operate as they had prior to the Covid-19 closures.
 New travel mandates for travelers entering Alaska are in effect as of June 5.
 Find out what those mandates are at the state's official web site.
-Among the requirements are a traveler having a negative Covid-19 test 72 hours prior to traveling to Alaska, or taking a test upon arrival and quarantining until the results are back, or a mandatory 14-day self-quarantine if no negative test can be documented.
+Among the requirements are a traveler having proof of a negative Covid-19 test 72 hours prior to traveling to Alaska.
+Full details can be found on the state of Alaska's information page for travelers.

 Mat-Su Borough facilities/buildings have a modified opening schedule, with limited services and safety protocols in place.
 The City of Wasilla has closed the Menard Sports Complex, the Wasilla Museum and Visitor Center and the Wasilla Public Library indefinitely, although the library offers curbside pick-up.
 The Palmer Public Library is also closed indefinitely.
 Palmer City Hall is closed indefinitely.